Yandex Cloud

 1. On the OpenSearch Dashboards welcome screen, click Add sample data.

-2. Next, click View data for the desired dataset.
+2. Next, click View data for the dataset in question.

-Learn more about working with OpenSearch Dashboards in the OpenSearch documentation.
+Learn more about using OpenSearch Dashboards in this OpenSearch guide.

 What's nextWhat's next